-- Coronaviruses are a large family of viruses, some causing illness in people and others circulating among animals, including camels, cats and bats. - These viruses are common throughout the world. - Rarely, animal coronaviruses can evolve and infect people, and then spread as has been seen with MERS and SARS. - Outbreaks of MERS and SARS have been complex, requiring a thorough public health response. - Early cases of the virus in Wuhan, China were linked to a large seafood and animal market, suggesting animal to person spread. - However, a growing number of individuals did not have exposure to animal markets, suggesting person to person spread is occurring.
+- Coronaviruses are a large family of viruses, some causing illness in people and others circulating among animals, including camels, cats and bats. - These viruses are common throughout the world. - Rarely, animal coronaviruses can evolve and infect people, and then spread as has been seen with MERS and SARS. - Outbreaks of MERS and SARS have been complex, requiring a thorough public health response. - Early cases of the virus in Wuhan, China were linked to a large seafood and animal market, suggesting animal to person spread. - At this point in the outbreak, person to person spread is occurring.